addap/hazel/README.md

    + Rules: some of the reasoning rules mentioned in the paper are (Val) `ewp_value`, (Wand) `ewp_strong_mono`, (Do) `ewp_eff`, (Bind) `ewp_bind`, (Try-With-Shallow) `ewp_try_with`.
-   + Shallow handler judgement: the `shallow_handler` judgement is defined here.
+   + Shallow handler judgment: the `shallow_handler` judgment is defined here.
  - [theories/deep_handler.v](theories/deep_handler.v): Reasoning rule for deep handlers.
-   + Deep handler judgement: the `deep_handler` judgement is defined here.
+   + Deep handler judgment: the `deep_handler` judgment is defined here.
    + Rules: proof of the reasoning rule `ewp_deep_try_with` (Try-With-Deep) for deep handlers.
  - [theories/heap.v](theories/heap.v): Proof of the reasoning rules for operations manipulating the heap.